 It is notable that the 80D has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 750D lacks such a headphone port.

-The 80D is a recent model that features in the current product line-up of Canon.
-In contrast, the 750D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 750D was succeeded by the Canon 800D.
+Both the 750D and the 80D have been discontinued, but can regularly be found used on eBay.
+The 750D was replaced by the Canon 800D, while the 80D was followed by the Canon 90D.
 Further information on the features and operation of the 750D and 80D can be found, respectively, in the Canon 750D Manual (free pdf) or the online Canon 80D Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 750D and the Canon 80D?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.